A Star Is Born (2018 film): Home media

-The film was available for digital download through retailers on January 15, 2019, followed by its release on Blu-ray, DVD and 4K Ultra HD Blu-ray on February 19.
-The home video release features 10 minutes of never-before-seen musical performances by Cooper and Gaga, and jam recording sessions of songs like "Midnight Special", "Is That Alright?" and "Baby What You Want Me to Do".
-A behind-the-scenes short feature, "The Road to Stardom: Making A Star Is Born", was also included along with music videos for four of the songs from the soundtrack: "Shallow", "Always Remember Us This Way", "Look What I Found" and "I'll Never Love Again".
+The film became available for digital download through retailers on January 15, 2019, followed by its release on Blu-ray, DVD and 4K Ultra HD Blu-ray on February 19.
+The home video release features 10 minutes of musical performances that were cut from the theatrical version of the film, and jam recording sessions of songs like "Midnight Special", "Is That Alright?" and "Baby What You Want Me to Do".
+The home video release also included the behind-the-scenes featurette The Road to Stardom, along with the four music videos.
 The 4K Blu-ray format has Dolby Vision high-dynamic-range video and remixed Dolby Atmos sound that was tailored specifically for home viewing systems.

 In April 2019, Warner Bros.
-Home Entertainment announced the release of A Star Is Born: Special Encore Edition for June 4.
-The release includes the extended and theatrical cuts of the film.
-Unlike the first home media release, this version did not receive a 4K Ultra HD release.
+Home Entertainment announced that A Star Is Born: Special Encore Edition would be available on June 4.
+It includes both the original theatrical version and the extended "Encore" cut.
+Unlike the initial home media edition, it was not issued on 4K Ultra HD.
+The film was later bundled with the soundtrack as part of the A Star Is Born – VIP Pass Edition, released on November 25, 2019.
+This edition includes both versions of the film on Blu-ray, the soundtrack on CD, three limited-edition posters, a 32-page booklet, and six exclusive art cards.
+Additional bundle editions combining the film and soundtrack were also issued in select markets.

+The film had its television debut in the United States on June 8, 2019, on HBO, and became available for streaming through HBO Go and HBO Now on the same day.
+It was later included in the launch library of HBO Max when the service debuted on May 27, 2020.